![]() |

 main/functions/ |

-Tensor networks of this class turn out to have very low rank (or bond dimension) for a wide class of functions $f(x)$ such as functions which are smooth or have periodic or self-similar structure.
-For example, both the functions $f(x) = e^{i k x}$ and $f(x) = \delta(x-k)$ give MPS/TT ranks of exactly one (Kronecker product of vectors).
+Tensor networks of this class turn out to have very low rank (or bond dimension) for a wide class of functions $f(x)$ such as functions which are smooth, have self-similar structure, or a finite number of sharp features.
+For example, both the functions $f(x) = e^{i k x}$ and $f(x) = \delta(x-k)$ give MPS/TT ranks of exactly one.
+(Equal to an outer product of vectors or a product state.)

-The idea of using tensor train (TT) this way is known as the “quantics tensor train” (QTT) representation of a function.
+The idea of using a tensor train (TT) this way is known as the “quantics tensor train” (QTT) (or “quantized tensor train”) representation of a function [1][2][3][4][5].
 It can be straightforwardly generalized to two-dimensional, three-dimensional, or higher-dimensional functions by using a tensor train with two, three, or more open indices on each tensor.
+For dimensions higher than three, however, other tensor decompositions such as tree tensor networks may be more appropriate.

 “Quantum-inspired algorithms for multivariate analysis: from interpolation to partial differential equations”